What is a Project Management Office (PMO)? And Do You Need One?

-Under this type of PMO, the organisation provides help only if it’s needed.
+Under this type of PMO, the organization provides help only if it’s needed.
 They will give you ideas and best practices, but you do not have to follow them, and they won’t complain.
-The supportive PMO provides the least support to the organisation they are working with.
+The supportive PMO provides the least support to the organization they are working with.

-The controlling PMO is neither completely hands-off nor a full support organisation.
+The controlling PMO is neither completely hands-off nor a full support organization.
 It serves to provide some control measures for the projects.
 It provides templates, procedures, and reporting.
-It provides an excellent middle ground to enforce some standards and provide support, but the organisation is not in charge of everything.
+It provides an excellent middle ground to enforce some standards and provide support, but the organization is not in charge of everything.
 Because of this middle ground, the controlling PMO is the most common type.

 The directive PMO involves the PMO directing project management of the work with support and control of the work weaving no space for deviation from the templates, procedures, and reporting requirements. because of the strict rigidity, these are commonly seen in high-risk environments that are highly regulated.

 Internal PMOs are comprised of in-office staff who serve to bridge the gap between teams throughout an organization.
 They are most common in organizations that are focused on large programs to transform their business processes.